iterative/dvc.org/content/docs/command-reference/init.md

 project root.)

 DVC project root defines the scope for most DVC commands.
-Mostly meaning that all `.dvc` file under the root path are being analyzed.
+Mostly meaning that `dvc.yaml` and all `.dvc` files under the root path are being analyzed.

 If there are multiple DVC sub-projects but they _are not_ nested, e.g.: